enavarro222/PiPa/README.md

 Configure
 =========

-* data sources are configured in app.py
+* data sources are configured in `config.py`
-* dashboards are defined on src_ls/app.ls
+* dashboards are defined on `src_ls/app.ls`

 TODO
 ====

+* clear error when dashboard require a source that dosen't exist
 * translate README all in english
 * add installation procedure
 * add some screenshot